PeterWangIntel/crosswalk-website/Rebasing-our-forks.md

     git branch master_history_28_0_1500_36 master
     ```

-1. Determine the new Chromium branch that is going to be used.
+1. Determine the new Chromium branch and revision that are going to be used.

     Assuming we are tracking **linux-beta** and it is now at release **30.0.1599.66**: the _true branch_ column in OmahaProxy says the branch number is **1599_59**, so the Subversion branch in Chromium's repository is `branches/1599_66`.

+    Contrary to Blink, there is no need to check the `DEPS` file in the release branch; if you still want to, the `'src'` section in `releases/30.0.1599.66/DEPS` should point to the same revision as _true branch_ in OmahaProxy, **226662**:
+    ```python
+    # ...
+    'src':
+      '/branches/1650/src@226662',
+    # ...
+    ```

 1. Fetch the new Chromium branch and create a new `upstream` branch.